eoscostarica/eos-foundation/README.md

 # Value Receipt Model & Distribution Web Application

-Our objective as a community is to produce the initial value receipt distribution list for members of the EOS foundation.
+**Our objective as a community is to produce the initial value receipt distribution list for founding members of the EOS foundation.**

 Two types of accounts qualify as candidates